 For the 26th year, New York University Rory Meyers College of Nursing (NYU Meyers) will host its annual event celebrating the legacy of Estelle Massey Osborne (1901-1981).
 This annual event celebrates Osborne, a black nurse leader who was a pioneer in organizational administration, and the first black professor in what is now NYU Meyers.

 The event will take place on Wednesday, February 22, 2017 from 3:00-5:00pm at the Rosenthal Pavilion in the NYU Kimmel Center, 60 Washington Square South, NYC.
-Those wishing to attend, please RSVP HERE
+Those wishing to attend, please RSVP on the event page.

 This year’s honoree is NYU Meyers’ Clinical Associate Professor Jamesetta A. Newland.
 Also at this year’s celebration, NYU Meyers is delighted to announce the founding of the Vernice D. Ferguson Professorship in Health Equity.